DefinitelyTyped/DefinitelyTyped/types/gapi.client.proximitybeacon-v1beta1/readme.md

 await gapi.client.namespaces.list({  });

 /*
-Updates the information about the specified namespace.
-Only the namespace visibility can be updated.
-*/
-await gapi.client.namespaces.update({ namespaceName: "namespaceName",  });

-/*
 Gets the Proximity Beacon API's current public key and associated parameters used to initiate the Diffie-Hellman key exchange required to register a beacon that broadcasts the Eddystone-EID format.
 This key